Geometric Variations of an Allen-Cahn Energy on Hypersurfaces: Results and Overview

-\end{itemize} Then $Y$ is unstable. \end{restatable} Similarly, we produce a parallel result to that of minimal surfaces, proved by Fischer-Colbrie--Schoen: \begin{restatable}{thmm}{FischerColbrieMimic} Let $M^3$ be a complete oriented $3$-manifold of non-negative scalar curvature.
+then $Y$ is $\BE_{\eps}$-unstable. \end{restatable} \begin{remark} Corollary \ref{RicciStability} should be compared to the classic Allen--Cahn stability result which says that when $M$ is ricci positive, no stable solutions.
+When $Y$ has bounded geometry and $\eps$ is sufficiently small, the integral condition \eqref{StabilityIntegralCondition} is weaker than $M$ being ricci positive. \end{remark} Similarly, we produce a parallel result to that of minimal surfaces, proved by Fischer-Colbrie--Schoen: \begin{restatable}{thmm}{FischerColbrieMimic} Let $M^3$ be a complete oriented $3$-manifold of non-negative scalar curvature.
 Let $Y^2$ be a $C^{2,\alpha}$, oriented complete, \textbf{compact}, stable critical point for $\BE_{\eps}$ in $M$ .
 Let $S$ denote the scalar curvature of $M$ at any point.
 Then $Y$ is conformally equivalent to a $(S^2, g_{\text{round}})$ or $Y$ is ``almost" a totally geodesic flat torus $T^2$, i.e.

 for some $K > 0$ independent of $\eps$ for $K$ sufficiently small.
 If $S > 0$ on $M$, then $Y$ is conformally equivalent to $(S^2, g_{\text{round}})$.
 If both: